Qiskit/qiskit-metapackage/docs/install.rst

   IBMQ.save_account('MY_API_TOKEN')

-For more details, such as how to manage multiple IBM Quantum account credentials, refer to this tutorial titled `The IBM Quantum Account
+For more details, such as how to manage multiple IBM Quantum credentials, refer to this tutorial titled `The IBM Quantum Account
 <https://github.com/Qiskit/qiskit-tutorials/blob/master/qiskit/fundamentals/3_the_ibmq_account.ipynb>`__.